DETAILED ACTION

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

-Claims 1-11 are rejected under 35 U.S.C.
+Claims 1-2 and 5-17 are rejected under 35 U.S.C.
 101 because the claimed invention is directed to an abstract idea without significantly more.

 Step 1: the claims fall under statutory categories of processes and/or machines.

-Step 2A Prong 1: the claims recite: capturing a product location and generating an image of the location, recognizing the location as empty, and documenting the absence of the product.
+Step 2A Prong 1: the claims recite: capturing a product location and generating an image of the location, recognizing the location as empty, obtaining item information, determining which product is missing from the location based on the obtained information, and documenting the absence of the product.
 These limitations, as drafted, is a process that, under its broadest reasonable interpretation, covers certain methods of organizing human activity, specifically fundamental economic behavior, including inventory management.
 Further, these recitations are mental processes, including an observation, evaluation, judgment and/or opinion.

-Step 2A Prong 2: Said judicial exception is not integrated into a practical application because the claims as a whole, looking at the additional elements: a camera, individually and in combination, merely use a computer (see MPEP 2106.05f.)
+Step 2A Prong 2: Said judicial exception is not integrated into a practical application because the claims as a whole, looking at the additional elements: a camera(s) and a server, individually and in combination, merely use a computer or other machinery as a tool to perform the abstract idea (see MPEP 2106.05f.)
 The claims use these machines in their ordinary capacity for the purpose of applying the abstract idea(s).
 Therefore, these limitations are invoking computers or other machinery merely as a tool to perform an existing process, such that it amounts to no more than mere instructions to apply the exception.
 Then, these additional elements do not integrate the abstract idea into a practical application because it does not impose any meaningful limits on practicing the abstract idea, and the claim is directed to an abstract idea.

 Step 2B: Said claims recite additional elements as listed above, which are not sufficient to amount to significantly more than the judicial exception because, as mentioned in Step 2A Prong 2, they use computers or other machinery to perform an abstract idea in such a way that amounts to no more than mere instructions to apply the exception using computers or other machinery.
 Mere instructions to apply an exception using computers or other machinery cannot provide an inventive concept.
 Therefore, the claim is not patent eligible.

-Claim 2 recites a said camera permanently installed with a field of view at one location.
-Claim 3 recites obtaining product information to recognize the location is empty.
-Claim 4 recites receiving data by a server.
-Claim 5 recites a computer in a camera using computer vision to obtain product information.
-Claim 6 recites immutable storage for digital documentation for a time period.
+Claim 2 recites a said camera installed with a field of view at one location.
+Claim 5 recites a computer in a camera to obtain product information.
+Claim 6 recites immutable storage for digital documentation.
 Claims 7 and 11 recite a display, a status display being visualized for identified the location as empty in the past.
 Claim 8 recites the display and a user device for showing a stock-taking status.
 Claim 9 recites the absence of the product is stored as the stock taking status.
-Said additional limitations of the computer, server, display, and computer vision techniques are seen as using computing technology in its ordinary capacity to perform said abstract ideas of inventorying.
-For these reasons,
+Claim 12 recites a permanent field of view for the camera in claim 2.
+Claim 13 recites autonomous computer vision with a computer in the camera.
+Claim 14 recites the immutable storage is immutable for a predefined period of time.
+Claim 15 recites the status display is visualized with the help of all the display units.
+Claim 16 recites the system is an electronic product andor price display system.
+Claim 17 recites the status display is configured to be visualized with the help of all the display units.
+No configuration of said technological elements, and/or claimed descriptions, is seen to have solved a technological problem.
+Further, the claimed technology is being used in its ordinary capacity to perform the abstract idea of certain steps of inventorying products.
+Said additional limitations, seen individually and in combination with the rest of the claims, of the computer, server, display, and computer vision techniques are seen as using computing technology in its ordinary capacity to perform said abstract ideas of inventorying.
+For these reasons, the claims are not subject matter eligible.

 Claim Rejections - 35 USC § 103